 An extra layer can provide a simple source of extra warmth for your dog.
 If your pup has a favorite blanket used at home, that is an excellent option for camping.

 There’s nothing better than dog cuddles through the night, and snuggling in the tent with your dog will give you the extra body heat needed to keep you warm and cozy.
-For extra warmth, make sure your tent is right-sized for the number of people, so there is less cold air settling in the tent with you.
+For extra warmth, camp in a tent that is right-sized for the number of people, so there is less cold air settling in the tent with you.

 3. Have Nutrient Rich Treats – and Plenty of Water